-In one of our blog posts, we outlined the following as what is to be done in managing negative reviews.
+In one of our blog posts, The 4 Kinds of Reviews and How to Make Use of Them, we outlined the following as what is to be done in managing negative reviews.

 “The first thing you should do is to comment on the review so the customer realises that even if your product/service sucks, well you don’t suck.